sabpdo/Echo-of-the-Dead/readme.txt

 - User lag at times
 - Zombie movement is sometimes jittery
 - Light torch and unlock door overlap at times (the blocks at the end)

+Features We Didn't Get To:
+- We wanted red damage haze to be more circular
+- Hard difficulty is potentially too difficulty
+- How to Play screen is not totally centered
+- Background music does not loop
+- Torches could potentially be more helpful
+- Storytelling screen
+- Surfaces don't have textures/sounds